 In the second part of the paper, we test the model's predictions by exploiting a bankruptcy reform in Korea in 2006 that replaced a more creditor-friendly receivership system with a more debtor-friendly management stay system.
 Under the pre-reform receivership system, the manager is forced to resign and ownership is transferred to new investors upon filing for bankruptcy.
-Under the post-reform management stay system, the manager stays in control and ownership of the firm is retained by the existing owners during the bankruptcy process.2
+Under the post-reform management stay system, the manager stays in control and ownership of the firm is retained by the existing owners during the bankruptcy process.3 agers increase borrowing and investment relative to firms with low personal costs of bankruptcy for owners and managers following the change from the pre-reform receivership to the post-reform management stay system.

-We start out by comparing borrowing and investment decisions for firms with high and low levels of private benefits of control under the more creditor-friendly receivership and the more debtor-friendly management stay system.3 Consistent with the predictions of the model, we find that firms with high private benefits of control increase borrowing and investment relative to firms with low private benefits of control following the change from the pre-reform receivership to the post-reform management stay system.
+We start out by comparing borrowing and investment decisions for firms with higher and lower levels of personal costs of bankruptcy for owners and managers under the more creditor-friendly receivership and the more debtor-friendly management stay system.
+Consistent with the predictions of the model, we find that firms with high personal costs of bankruptcy for owners and man-

-2Under the pre-reform receivership system, the CEO is replaced in 95.24 percent of bankruptcy cases in our sample, and ownership is transferred in 90.91 percent of cases that do not result in liquidation, compared with only 11.86 percent and 19.09 percent, respectively, under the post-reform management stay system.
+3Under the pre-reform receivership system, the CEO is replaced in 95.24 percent of bankruptcy cases in our sample, and ownership is transferred in 90.91 percent of cases that do not result in liquidation, compared with only 11.86 percent and 19.09 percent, respectively, under the post-reform management stay system.
 For details, see Section 2.